ScizorsBLBC/Custom-Input-Source/README.md

    - Go to **System Settings** > **Keyboard** > **Input Sources** (macOS 13+)
    - Or **System Preferences** > **Keyboard** > **Input Sources** (macOS 12 and earlier)
    - Click the "+" button
-   - Find "HiraganaLaser" in the list and add it
+   - Find "ひらがな" in the list and add it

 4. **Select the layout:**
-   - Use the input source menu in your menu bar to switch to HiraganaLaser
+   - Use the input source menu in your menu bar to switch to ひらがな

 ## **Method 2: Ukelele Installation**

 For the easiest installation using Ukelele's built-in installer:

 1. **Download Ukelele** from [software.sil.org/ukelele](https://software.sil.org/ukelele/)
-2. **Open the layout:** File → Open → Select `HiraganaLaser.keylayout`
+2. **Open the layout:** File → Open → Select `Hiragana.keylayout`
 3. **Install directly:** File → Install (see screenshot below)
 4. **Restart your Mac** to activate the input source
-5. **Add to Input Sources:** Go to System Settings/Preferences > Keyboard > Input Sources and add "HiraganaLaser"
+5. **Add to Input Sources:** Go to System Settings/Preferences > Keyboard > Input Sources and add "ひらがな"

 ![Ukelele Install Menu](Ukelele_Install_Menu.png)